terryphelps/Music-Is-Fun/readme.md

   <img class="img-responsive" src="https://bcw.blob.core.windows.net/public/img/mytunes.jpg" />
 </div>

-Requirements:
-- `5 points`: Utilize bootstrap 12 column grid system
-- `5 points`: Utilize at least 2 bootstrap components
+## Requirements
+  Visualization:
+    - All songs are rendered when search button is clicked
+    - Bootstrap is utilized to provide styling to the page
+    - Each property of the song object is displayed (title, artist, price, album art, preview (hint: "html audio tag"))
+   Functionality:
+    - New search will clear out old results

-### BONUS - Preview the Songs `Total Points: 5`
+### BONUS CHALLENGES
-Requirements:
-- Clicking on the title should play the 30 second preview (2)
+- Clicking on the title should play the 30 second preview
-- The preview must play without opening a new browser window (1)
+- The preview must play without opening a new browser window
-- Clicking play on a title while another song is already playing will stop the previous song and start the new one (3)
+- Clicking play on a title while another song is already playing will stop the previous song and start the new one
+- When you search you will also get movies, try to filter those out

 ### Finished?
-When You are finished please slack the url for your github repo to your mentor with in a DM.
+When You are finished please submit the url for your github repo to be graded.
 You are free to work on this however you like but ultimately it needs to be added to your github.